todogroup/osposurvey/2020/questions.md

 * 5-9
 * 10+
 * Don't know
->LH, note for coding, 4/22/20, new question

 ### Part 2c
 10. Where is the open source program or initiative located within the organization?
-If the effort is informal, answer based on or who the primary organizers report to.
+If the effort is informal, answer based on who the primary organizers report to.
 * Legal
 * Software engineering and development
 * IT